vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ---

-> 1. "You don't have to be great to start, but you have to start to be great." - Zig Ziglar
-> 1. "Your only limit is your own mind.
-Dare to dream, then dare to do." - Paulo Coelho
 > 1. "Excellence is not a destination; it is a continuous journey that never ends." - Brian Tracy
 > 1. "Life begins at the end of your comfort zone." - Neale Donald Walsch
 > 1. "Focus on what's important and let go of the rest."